 Practices Number 1, 2, 3, and 4.
-Use soil-conserving and soil-improving crops -- Prevent or retard erosion, maintain or improve rather than deplete soil organic matter, improve soil structure and tilth, increase water intake, and increase fertility.
+Use soil-conserving and soil-improving crops. -- Prevent or retard erosion, maintain or improve rather than deplete soil organic matter, improve soil structure and tilth, increase water intake, and increase fertility.
 Use of close-seeded crops and/or incorporation of green manure into the soil would help to achieve these results.
 Use crops that conserve and improve soil every year between cash crops on Class I land.
 Use them every other year on Class II land.
-Use them two years out of three on Class III land.
 Use them three years out of four on Class IV land.